populationgenomics/metamist/docs/installation.md

 ### Generating some data

 To add some data to your database, you can run the `test/data/generate_data.py` script.
-Make sure you have your virtualenv activated and the `SM_ENVIRONMENT` and `SM_LOCALONLY_DEFAULTUSER` environment variables set before running this, otherwise the metamist python client will try to add the data to production metamist.
+Make sure you have your virtualenv activated and the `SM_ENVIRONMENT` and `SM_LOCALONLY_DEFAULTUSER` environment variables set before running this, otherwise the Metamist python client will try to add the data to production Metamist.

 ```bash